-Table 24: Measurements of synaptic activity with sypHy and GCaMP6 (relates to Appendix Fig 15).
+Table 24: Measurements of synaptic activity with sypHy and GCaMP6 (relates to Appendix Fig S15).
 In this set of experiments, we set out to characterize the activity of synapses in our culture system both on the level of synaptic vesicle release (monitored via sypHy) and on the level of synaptic Ca2+ influx (monitored via GCaMP6).
-Our goal was to determine the exact release parameters to calculate the number of release events a synaptic vesicle undergoes throughout its life cycle (see Materials and Methods).
+Our goal was to determine the exact release parameters to calculate the number of release events a synaptic vesicle undergoes throughout its life cycle (see Material and Methods).